Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iot-hub/README.md

 The MedTech service is an optional service of the Azure Health Data Services designed to ingest health data from multiple and disparate Internet of Medical Things (IoMT) devices.
 The MedTech service normalizes, groups, transforms, and persists device data in the Fast Healthcare Interoperability Resources (FHIR®) service within an Azure Health Data Services workspace.

-To learn more about this quickstart template, the resources deployed, and the configured access permissions, see [Receive device data through Azure IoT Hub](https://learn.microsoft.com/azure/healthcare-apis/iot/device-data-through-iot-hub)
+To learn more about this quickstart template, the resources deployed, and the configured access permissions, see the MedTech service tutorial [Tutorial: Receive device data through Azure IoT Hub](https://learn.microsoft.com/azure/healthcare-apis/iot/device-data-through-iot-hub)

 To learn more about the MedTech service, see [What is MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/iot-connector-overview)